Frequently Asked Questions

 What does the process look like?

 A confidential diagnostic engagement.
-QSIA examines six structural axes through document analysis, leadership interviews, and architectural pattern recognition.
+QSIA examines five structural conditions through document analysis, leadership interviews, and architectural pattern recognition.
 The deliverable is a structural condition report, not a list of recommendations.

 What industries does QSIA apply to?

 Structural integrity is industry-agnostic.
-The six diagnostic axes apply wherever human organizational architecture exists.
+The five structural conditions apply wherever human organizational architecture exists.
 QSIA has relevance across sectors because it diagnoses conditions, not industry-specific practices.

 How long does an engagement take?